 Blood levels of linoleic acid are somewhat controversial because some large clinical trials have shown that higher levels predict better outcomes for heart health and diabetes.
 Given this information, it doesn’t make sense to label all omega-6s as bad.
 Each fatty acid has a role to play in the body, which is why we think it doesn’t make a lot of sense to call them good or bad.
 The exception, of course, is trans fats.

-Another omega-6 that we at OmegaQuant find interesting is palmitic acid, which is a saturated fat.
+Another fatty acid that we at OmegaQuant find interesting is palmitic acid, which is a saturated fat.
 It is found in palm oil and is very common in the diet.
 What’s interesting is that if you eat a lot of palm oil or saturated fat your levels won’t increase.
 That’s because palmitic acid doesn’t have the same relationship in the body that omega-3s do where the more you consume, the more your blood levels increase.

 What we have seen is that if you have an excessive amount of carbohydrates in your diet, your palmitic acid levels will increase.
 In this situation, your body takes the extra carbons out of the carbohydrates to make fat to store for later.
 And studies have shown that palmitic acid levels are related to diabetes.